 From an abundance of unique and interesting races to complex relations between nations, there’s much to discover across each campaign.

-Turn-based combat is modeled after the XCOM series with a devilishly steep learning curve and flexible tactics that allow you to approach each challenge with aggression or diplomacy.
+Turn-based combat is modeled after XCOM with a steep learning curve and flexible tactics that let you approach every challenge with aggression or diplomacy.

-This aspect is what helps Planetfall distinguish itself from genre heavy hitters like Civilization while still keeping true to the spirit of 4X games.
+This aspect is what helps Planetfall distinguish itself from genre behemoths like Civilization while still keeping true to the spirit of 4X games.

 Galactic Civilizations III

-In Galactic Civilizations III, players are let loose on a large-scale playground where they can build their own alien race, fleet of ships, and eventually, formidable empire.
+In Galactic Civilizations III, players are let loose on a large-scale playground where they can build their own alien race, fleet of ships, and empire.